MicrosoftDocs/edge-developer/microsoft-edge/webdriver-chromium/ie-mode.md

 <!-- ====================================================================== -->
 ## Automate IE mode in Microsoft Edge

-The following content walks you through using Selenium to automate IE mode in Microsoft Edge.
+The following sections walk you through using Selenium to automate IE mode in Microsoft Edge.

 > [!NOTE]
 > This article provides instructions for using the Selenium framework, but you can use any library, framework, and programming language that supports WebDriver.
 To accomplish the same tasks using another framework, consult the documentation for your framework of choice.